The grass is green on our side too!

 Edit: Thanks to user, Afiq Azman for notifying us on our Facebook page, we’d also like to include the contribution of Codemaster Studio!
 They are most well-known for creating popular racing game titles such as the DiRT series and the Formula 1 series.
 Codemaster Studio was initially founded in Southam, UK.
 Established in 2006, Codemaster KL is the first production facility outside of the UK.
 The studio in Kuala Lumpur is mainly responsible for creating content for the Formula 1 franchise.
 Another cool fact about the studio is that it is highly involved in bringing up new talents.
 The studio has been working with local universities and colleges since 2009 by providing training in Games Art Development.

 In their effort to make Malaysia a reputable gaming hub, they recently partnered up with Media Prima to further propel the growth.
-With the collaboration, they expect to attract more players and developers both locally and internationally to work together and boost the digital games development in our country.
-MDEC is also responsible for hosting events which provides our local talents a stage to shine on
+With the collaboration, they expect to attract more players and developers both locally and internationally to work together and boost the development of the digital game in our country.
+MDEC is also responsible for hosting events which provide our local talents a stage to shine on

 Last but not least, Selamat Hari Merdeka to all Malaysians.
 Let’s keep moving forward together to level Malaysia up in the gaming industry!